bul-bbx/Hnaftafl-Tafl/README.md

 21.01.2025 20:15 | Edited some checks that i missed.

 04.02.2025 18:26 | Made some Last second check-ups and found some bug which i fixed.

+04.02.2025 21:44 | Played the game a couple of times and found some last bugs.
+I fixed them and won't check for any more bugs.